HEALTHCARE COST & UTILIZATION PROJECT

 Explore Expert Research & Limited Datasets

-NIS Overview
+AHRQ HCUP NIS Overview

 Overview of the National (Nationwide) Inpatient Sample (NIS)

-What's New in the 2022 NIS?
+What's New in the 2023 AHRQ HCUP NIS?

 Return to Contents

-About the NIS
+About the AHRQ HCUP NIS

-• Revisions to the sample design - the NIS is now a sample of discharge records from all HCUP-participating hospitals, rather than a sample of hospitals from which all discharges were retained.
+• Revisions to the sample design - the NIS is a sample of discharge records from all HCUP-participating hospitals, rather than a sample of hospitals from which all discharges were retained.

-• Revisions to how hospitals are defined - the NIS now uses the definitions of hospitals and discharges supplied by the statewide data organizations that contribute to HCUP, rather than the definitions used by the AHA Annual Survey.
+• Revisions to how hospitals are defined - the NIS uses the definitions of hospitals and discharges supplied by the statewide data organizations that contribute to HCUP, rather than the definitions used by the AHA Annual Survey.

-• Revisions to enhance confidentiality - the NIS now eliminates State and hospital identifiers and other data elements that are not uniformly available across States.
+• Revisions to enhance confidentiality - the NIS eliminates State and hospital identifiers and other data elements that are not uniformly available across States.

-The NIS 2012 was redesigned to improve national estimates.
 Changes to the NIS may impact some types of analyses.
 For example, the elimination of hospital identifiers means that hospital linkages can no longer be done with the NIS and the sampling of discharges means that analyses relying on a census of discharges from sampled hospitals (e.g. hospital volume analysis) can no longer be performed.
 Because inpatient data are available for many individual States through the HCUP Central Distributor, state inpatient data can be used for those analyses that require a census of discharges from individual hospitals, local market areas, and States.

 For a detailed description of the 2012 NIS redesign, please see the 2012 NIS Redesign Report.

-For more details on the 2022 NIS, see the Introduction to the NIS, 2022 (PDF file, 1.1 MB).
+For more details on the 2023 NIS, see the Introduction to the NIS, 2023 (PDF file, 643 kB).

-Information on previous years of the NIS may be found in prior years of the Introduction to the NIS at https://www.hcup-us.ahrq.gov/db/nation/nis/nisarchive.jsp.
+Information on previous years of the NIS may be found in prior years of the Introduction to the NIS at https://hcup-us.ahrq.gov/db/nation/nis/nisarchive.jsp.

 Return to Contents

-NIS File Structure
+AHRQ HCUP NIS File Structure

-Discharge-level files
+NIS Discharge-level files

 • Core File is a single file containing commonly used data elements (e.g., age, expected primary payer, discharge status, ICD-10-CM/PCS codes, total charges).